molikto/mlang/PROPOSALS.md

 # discussion

-do you think the proposals are useful? does it scale to other fields of mathematics?
+do you think the proposals are useful? is it widely applicable?

 do you think they are ill-defined / what are the potential troubles?